tracykteal/msu_al340/README.md

 We're going to work on a server set up for this course, but you can also use the shell on your own computer.
-On a Mac this is the Terminal and on a PC you can download programs like
+On a Mac this is the Terminal and on a PC you can download programs like Cygwin.

 First we'll connect to that server.
 The way we connect to the server is through something called 'ssh' or secure shell.